Induction at UON

 Meet and Greet sessions

-After you accept your offer you will be invited to attend a Meet and Greet session in your first week on-campus.
-This is an opportunity to be presented with critical information on managing your candidature and support available to you.
-The knowledgeable UON Graduate Research team will be on hand to answer any questions you may have.
+After you accept your offer you will be invited to attend a Meet and Greet session in your first month.
+This is an opportunity to be presented with important information on managing your candidature and support available to you.
+The knowledgeable Graduate Research team will be on hand to answer any questions you may have.
 It is also a good opportunity to connect with other commencing students.

 The session is compulsory for all international students, who will complete their enrolment at the session.

-If you have registered for your free laptop this will be provided to you at the session.
+If you have registered for your free laptop but not yet collected it from us, this will be provided to you at the session.

-You may also be invited to attend an orientation session run by your Faculty.
-At this session you will be provided with Faculty and School policy and procedures related to research studies and you will be introduced to the Faculty and School representatives.
-It is important for you to attend your Faculty orientation session as practices and expectations can vary between Faculties.
+You may also be invited to attend an orientation session run by your School or College.
+At this session you will be provided with School policy and procedures related to research studies and you will be introduced to the School representatives.
+It is important for you to attend your local orientation session as practices and expectations can vary between Schools.

-If you have any queries about your local induction arrangements, please contact your Faculty's Research Training Officer (RTO).
+If you have any queries about your local induction arrangements, please contact your School's Head of School nominee for HDR matters.

 Meeting with your Supervisor(s)